VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 {% endhighlight %}

 ### An example in which both properties should always have a value, and neither property should ever be `nil` once initialization is complete
-Yet another situation where both properties should always have a value and neither of it should ever be `nil` once initialization is complete.
+Yet another situation where both properties should always have a value and neither of them should ever be `nil` once initialization is complete.
 In this scenario, it’s useful to combine an `unowned` property on one class with an implicitly unwrapped optional property on another class.
 Let’s take a look at an example:
 {% highlight swift %}
 class Pilot {
     let name: String